-If you’re fortunate enough to have solid “nugget” of information about the playmate’s interests, follow through on that and find a way to accommodate that interest during the playdate.
+If you’re fortunate enough to have solid “nugget” of information about the playmate’s interests, follow through on that and find a ways to accommodate that interest during the playdate.
 Having the supplies ready for a favored activity or two will keep you from scrambling around to pull something from the garage and something else from the attic while the kids are losing interest.

 When the other child arrives for the playdate, explain that you and your child had some ideas about what to do, and show them the sticky notes.
 Say that you made a guess that they might like to do the activity on “their” sticky note, but they can let you know.
 You can include a few blank sticky notes and show them that you will use their favorite color to write down what they want to do.
-Then take them on a tour of your home (and your child’s stuff), and make a list with them of what they would like to do.
+Then take them on a tour of your house (and your stuff), and make a list with them of what they would like to do.

 They may want to jump into playing, but if you can, see about getting them to help you figure out what they want to do first, next, and then after that.
 Engage them by showing them that you are writing down their favorite ideas on their sticky notes.
 Most kids appreciate having their ideas taken this seriously by an adult, so feel free to make a little bit of a show of this.